apostrophecms/apostrophe-headless/README.md

 `/api/v1/products`

 The body of your POST should contain all of the schema fields you wish to set.

-You may use either traditional URL-style encoding or a JSON body.
+You may use either traditional URL-style encoding or a JSON body. **However if you are working with Apostrophe areas you must use a JSON body** (see below).

 On success you will receive a 200 status code and a JSON object containing the new product.